TashkeelPasha/30-Days-of-mastering-flutter-/Day_01 - Setting up env.md

 3. **Resolve Issues:**
    - If `flutter doctor` identifies any issues, follow the provided instructions to resolve them.

-To check the code, make sure to save your changes in `lib/main.dart`.

 #Dart #Flutter #Installation #Setup #DevelopmentEnvironment #MobileDevelopment #TechJourney #Learning #Coding